-As a general purpose technology AI could be the missing ingredient in the productivity equation which turns things around and returns the worlds advanced economies to stronger growth.
 As a general purpose technology AI could be the missing ingredient in the productivity equation which turns things around and returns the world's advanced economies to stronger growth.
 This is a perspective put forward in a recent working paper by economists published by Stanford University [35], and a separate report by economists at consulting firm Accenture [36].
 These researchers argue AI is adding something new to an economy's productivity engine and rewriting the economic growth equation.